python/cpython/Doc/howto/free-threading-python.rst

 compared to the default GIL-enabled build.
 In 3.13, this overhead is about 40% on the `pyperformance <https://pyperformance.readthedocs.io/>`_ suite.
 Programs that spend most of their time in C extensions or I/O will see less of an impact.
-This overhead is expected to be reduced in the Python 3.14.
+This overhead is expected to be reduced in Python 3.14.